lauro299/litellmkts/README.md

 ## Description

-**litellmkts** is a wrapper for the [API_NAME] REST API that enables its use in cross-platform projects.
+**litellmkts** is a wrapper for the ollama REST API that enables its use in cross-platform projects.
 This project simplifies API integration and management, offering a consistent and developer-friendly interface.

 ## Features

 - **Cross-platform:** Compatible with projects on [supported platforms, e.g., Android, iOS, Web].
 - **Easy to use:** Designed to streamline communication with the REST API.
 - **Extensible:** Modular structure allowing customizations as per project needs.
-- **Authentication support:** Implementation of [authentication types, e.g., OAuth2, API keys].

 ## Installation